HaxeBeluga/beluga/beluga/module/notification/README.md

 public function print(args : {id : Int}) : Void
 ```

-This method take the notification's id in paramater.
+This method takes the notification's id in paramater.
 Calling it throws this trigger `beluga_notif_printx` with the the notification in parameter.

 ```Haxe
 public function create(args : {